hsduesseldorf/BusinessAnalyticsA/cases/008-timeseries-forecasting/README.md

 **[...back to use case list](/../../blob/main/README.md)**

 # 008 - Time Series Forecasting
+**Summary:** Implement a web service to forecast any file containing time series data with just one click.
 ### 1. Use Case Classification
 **Complexity:**  low to medium complex use case with focus on time series forecasting and web visualization.